surniaulula/wpsso-organization-place/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 6.0.0-dev.2 (2026/06/10)**
+**Version 6.0.0-dev.3 (2026/06/10)**

 * **New Features**
 	* None.
 * **Improvements**
-	* Added a new "Contact Same-As URLs" option in the SSO Contacts editing page.
-	* Added a new "Organization Service Information" section in the SSO Organizations editing page:
+	* Added a new "Service Area Information" section in the SSO Contacts and SSO Organizations editing pages:
 		* Service Latitude
 		* Service Longitude
 		* Service Radius
 		* Service Areas
+	* Added a new "Contact Same-As URLs" option in the SSO Contacts editing page.
 	* Added a new "Place Same-As URLs" option in the SSO Places editing page.
 * **Bugfixes**
 	* None.